Michael Venus: 2018: Wimbledon doubles finalist and mixed-doubles semifinalist

 In the US Open, Venus played both men's and mixed doubles, losing in the second round in both.
-In the men's event he and Klaasen were seeded eighth, but lost to Maximo Gonzalez and Nicolás Jarry in straight sets after beating singles specialists Lukas Lacko and John Millman.
+In the men's event he and Klaasen were seeded eighth, but lost to Máximo González and Nicolás Jarry in straight sets after beating singles specialists Lukáš Lacko and John Millman.
 In the mixed doubles, he again played with Srebotnik, and they were the seventh seeds.
-They defeated former Grand Slam champions Laura Siegemund and Rohan Bopanna in the first round, before falling to Raluca Olaru and Franko Skugor in the second, beaten 16–14 in a monumental match tie-break which lasted 22 minutes.
+They defeated former Grand Slam champions Laura Siegemund and Rohan Bopanna in the first round, before falling to Raluca Olaru and Franko Škugor in the second, beaten 16–14 in a monumental match tie-break which lasted 22 minutes.

 From there Venus travelled to Korea, where he joined the New Zealand team in their Davis Cup Asia/Oceania Group I relegation playoff tie against the hosts.
 Playing only singles, Venus lost to Lee Duck-hee and Hong Seong-chan.
 Losing the tie 2–3, New Zealand returned to the Asia/Oceania Group II for the first time in five years.

 Next stop on the tournament circuit was the Japan Open in Tokyo, where Venus and Klaasen went all the way to the final, where they were beaten by Ben McLachlan and Jan-Lennard Struff.
-They got their revenge on that pair just days later, when beating them in the second round of the Shanghai Masters, before losing yet another close match with Lukasz Kubot and Marcelo Melo.
+They got their revenge on that pair just days later, when beating them in the second round of the Shanghai Masters, before losing yet another close match with Łukasz Kubot and Marcelo Melo.
 Venus then raced back to London to be with his fiancée, Sally Trafford, for the birth of their first child on October 14.

-A couple of weeks later it was time for the Paris Masters, where they lost in the quarterfinals to Jean-Julien Rojer and Horia Tecau.
+A couple of weeks later it was time for the Paris Masters, where they lost in the quarterfinals to Jean-Julien Rojer and Horia Tecău.
 Having qualified for the Nitto ATP Finals, they disappointingly opened their round-robin with a loss in a match tie-break against Murray and Soares, before beating Mektic and a still-recovering Peya in two tie-break sets, but lost the final round-robin match to Cabal and Farah in straight sets.